praz-11/security-lab-portfolio/02-endpoint-security-monitoring/README.md

 - SIEM deployment and configuration (Wazuh)
 - Log analysis and alert triage
 - Event correlation
-- Basic threat detection
+- Threat detection
 - MITRE ATT&CK mapping

 ## Additional Observations
-During analysis, authentication failures were observed prior to account creation.
-While this lab scenario was controlled, similar patterns in a production environment could indicate brute-force activity followed by persistence.
+Authentication failures were observed prior to account creation.
+While this was a controlled scenario, similar patterns in a production environment could indicate brute-force activity followed by persistence.

 To improve detection capability:
-- Correlation rules could be implemented to flag sequences of failed logins followed by account creation
+- Implement correlation rules to flag sequences of failed logins followed by account creation
-- Threshold-based alerts could be configured for repeated authentication failures
+- Configure thresholds for repeated authentication failures
-- Additional monitoring could be added for privilege escalation events
+- Extend monitoring to include privilege escalation activity

 ## Files
 - `setup.md` – Lab setup and configuration steps